Services and Fees

 - Scholars: Access to confidential information is provided to scholars conducting research for unfunded projects who meet the secretary of interior standards or students working under such individuals.

-A statement of qualifications and confidential records search request form must be completed to request a confidential records search.
+A CHRIS Data Request Form must be completed to request a confidential records search.
+To request a non-confidential or "planner" records search, please complete and submit a Project Review Request form (CEQA projects) or a Non-Arch Request form (federally funded projects).
 For additional information regarding the CHRIS see the Information Center Rules of Operation Manual.

 Fees are charged for all funded projects, whether research is conducted in person or by NEIC staff, and payments are due within 60 calendar days of receipt of billing.
 Approved by the State Historical Resources Commission (SHRC), set fee rates apply to all CHRIS Information Centers.